brain-bzh/MCNN/README.md

 ## Graph Processing

 Graph generation and translation searching available in folder graph_processing.
-Instructions coming soon
+Instructions coming soon.

 ## CIFAR-10

-Code for our method is available, but messy.
-Instructions for execution, clean code and code for the defferard method coming soon
+Code for our method is available at folder pytorch, but it is messy.
+Instructions for execution, clean code and code for the defferard method coming soon.

 ## PINES/IAPS

-Code needs cleaning and will be available soon
+Code needs cleaning and will be available soon.

 ## Credits